Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Performance and Limitations

 In summary, while our implementation of the Sommerfeld effect introduces minimal overhead, the user's choice regarding the treatment of excited bound states is the primary determinant of computational cost.
-As can be seen in Fig.~\ref{fig:Cross_Sections}, the computationally fast no transition limit (\textbf{No~Tran.}) is a good approximation for the \textbf{Full Matrix} solution in the low $x$-region (which is the relevant one for coannihilation).
+As can be seen in Figure~\ref{fig:Cross_Sections}, the computationally fast no transition limit (\textbf{No~Tran.}) is a good approximation for the \textbf{Full Matrix} solution in the low $x$-region (which is the relevant one for coannihilations).